Enjoy working out but aren't sure if your pre-workout will cancel out your birth control’s function and cause you to be pregnant?

 Learn More - Can Pre-Workout Be Taken On An Empty Stomach?

 Generally speaking, spirulina doesn't have any negative impacts on birth control.
 It does, however, contain large amounts of protein, iron, minerals, and vitamins A, C, E, and B.

 In really high doses, vitamins A and C could affect birth control pills, so you'll need to watch the amount of spirulina you're consuming.

-Other Things You Should Avoid While On Birth Control
+7 Things You Should Avoid While On Birth Control

 Other than these supplements, here are some other things to avoid while you’re on birth control.